svivek/structured-prediction/info.md

 * Complete readings and submit critical reviews in a timely fashion,<br/>
   Required and additional recommended readings will be assigned for each lecture.
 The lectures will be based around the readings.
-You will write short (less than two page) critical reviews of three of the papers in the additional readings.
-You can select any papers from the ones on the website and submit the reviews before the deadlines listed
+You will write short reviews of three of the papers taken from the additional readings.
 * Complete other assignments in a timely fashion, and,
 * Complete a semester-long project (in a group at most two students) and submit a report.